 Rudy Burwell is a visionary business and civic leader with a passion for excellence.
 As the President & CEO of the Burwell Group, he has developed a dynamic business model that has engaged his company in the technology, manufacturing and distribution fields.
 A key part of his strategy has involved working with Wendt Partners to develop new business growth models.
-We sat down with Rudy recently at the Tower Club of Tysons Corner for this interview.
+We sat down with Rudy for this insightful interview.

 WP: Tell us a little about yourself and your professional background.